About

 What?

-You will be given a competition map (1:50 000), a punch card and a set of control descriptions.
+You will be given one or more competition maps (1:25,000 and/or 1:10,000 scales), a punch card and a set of control descriptions.
 An emergency cell number will be issued for participants who will be carrying cell phones.
 Safety points with radios will be established prior to the challenge.
 We strongly recommend that you also have: food, insect repellent, first aid kit, tissue paper, extra socks and shoes, extra clothes, flashlight or headlamp, sunscreen, and a sturdy pack.
 If you are planning to stay out overnight, you may wish to carry anything from a groundsheet: for those wanting minimum protection and encumbrance, to a tent and sleeping bag: for the less competitively inclined.

 Any other gear you carry is up to you.
 Please note that extra socks are recommended.
 The area will be wet.